atlas-bear/mara/docs/deduplication/index.md

-# Cross-Source Deduplication System
+# Deduplication System

-The MARA cross-source deduplication system identifies and merges duplicate maritime incident reports from different maritime reporting sources (RECAAP, UKMTO, MDAT, ICC).
-This system enhances data quality by combining complementary information from multiple sources into a single, comprehensive incident record.
+The MARA deduplication system operates at two levels to identify and merge duplicate maritime incident reports.
+This system enhances data quality, prevents duplicate alerts, and provides a comprehensive view of maritime incidents.

+## Two-Layer Deduplication Approach

+MARA implements a robust two-layer deduplication strategy:

+1. **Raw Data Level (Cross-Source)**: Identifies and merges duplicate reports from different maritime reporting sources (RECAAP, UKMTO, MDAT, ICC) in the raw data table.

+2. **Incident Level**: Prevents creating duplicate incidents when raw data deduplication didn't merge reports (for example, when reports come in at different times).

 ## Purpose